Portland, Oregon: Cuisine and breweries

-Food carts are extremely popular within the city, with over 600 licensed carts.
-The city is home to Stumptown Coffee Roasters as well as dozens of other micro-roasteries and cafes.
+Kann (exterior pictured in 2022) received the James Beard Foundation Award for Best New Restaurant.

+Portland was ranked #1 in the nation as food cart city by Food & Wine in 2023 and at the time, there were around 1,000 food carts in the city.

 Portland has 58 active breweries within city limits, and 70+ within the surrounding metro area. and data compiled by the Brewers Association ranks Portland seventh in the United States as of 2018.

 Portland hosts a number of festivals throughout the year that celebrate beer and brewing, including the Oregon Brewers Festival, held in Tom McCall Waterfront Park.
 Held each summer during the last full weekend of July, it is the largest outdoor craft beer festival in North America, with over 70,000 attendees in 2008.
 Other major beer festivals throughout the calendar year include the Spring Beer and Wine Festival in April, the North American Organic Brewers Festival in June, the Portland International Beerfest in July, and the Holiday Ale Festival in December.